alexeyvolkoff/QHttpServer-Angular/README.md

 Thus, we update $scope as soon as data is updated on the backend side.

 ### 5. Displaying data
-Angular's **ng-repeat** is a powerful tool to display the list of data in repeatable element:
+Angular's **ng-repeat** is a powerful tool to display the list of items in repeatable styled element:
 ```html
 <div class="card-body">
 	<div class="flex-row">